 How Does Trash Get in the Ocean?
-(And What You Can Do to Minimize the Risk!)
+Practical Ways to Tackle the Problem

 If you’re an eco-conscious person, you’ve probably never thrown trash into the sea.
 You’ve probably never even left trash lying on the beach.
 So you might be wondering – how does trash get in the ocean?
 Are that many people using the ocean as their private garbage can?